Robert Schifreen: Law Lords

 The Crown then appealed to the House of Lords (R v Gold and Schifreen [HL 21 Apr 1988]), but the appeal was turned down in April 1988.
 The Law Lords agreed that the "making of a false instrument", a key part of proving a forgery case, revolved around the production of a "memory segment" with false information; as the computer had created this rather than Schifreen himself, the computer had effectively "forged itself".
 This case led to introduction of the Computer Misuse Act 1990.

 Later life

 After his acquittal, Schifreen had to take a judicial review action against the police for the return of his computers.
-For some years, Schifreen was the editor of .EXE Magazine, a magazine for programmers. 'hex', his online name (shortened from the punning 'hex maniac'), was an active CIX participant from the late 1980s, at a time when online communities were still a rare novelty.
+For some years, Schifreen was the editor of .EXE Magazine, a magazine for programmers. 'hex', his online name (shortened from the punning 'hex maniac'), was an active CIX participant from the late 1980s, at a time when online communities were still a novelty.

 Schifreen now lives in East Sussex working as an IT security trainer and web developer at the University of Brighton and runs an IT security consultancy.
 He regularly speaks at conferences and writes articles for the computer press and other publications.
 In 2006, John Wiley & Sons published his book, Defeating the Hacker.